pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 The opcode `48` returns the currently opened REAPER session file.
-The `audioMasterGetDirectory` might match, although REAPER returns a file rather than a diretory.
+The `audioMasterGetDirectory` might match, although REAPER returns a file rather than a directory.
 More importantly, JUCE will `return` the string address in the `return` value, whereas REAPER writes the string into `ptr`.